 Paul explicitly stated he was not speaking from human wisdom, but from the Spirit, and the natural man still did not receive.
 He doesn’t respond to anything!
 He won’t respond to generosity, nor to hospitality, nor to any other loving act.
 Neither will he respond to the Gospel!
 None of it will reach the natural man.

 So the question then becomes, do we then cease from all these things?
-For if one uses the natural man objection to abstain from creation apologetics, he is in essence making an argument against all persuasion and that could not possibly be Paul’s intended message.
+If one uses the natural man objection to abstain from apologetics, he is in essence making an argument against all persuasion and that could not possibly be Paul’s intended message.

 By All Means